 Spinal Decompression Therapy Questions & Answers

-If you are looking to relieve pressure on your spinal cord, visit Back Pain & Sciatica Center of Texas, where our caring and devoted team can help you find relief today.
+If you are looking to relieve pressure on your spinal cord, visit Back Pain & Joint Center of Texas, where our caring and devoted team can help you find relief today.
 Call for more information or schedule an appointment online with one of our professionals today.
 We serve patients from Conroe TX, Montgomery TX, Panorama Village TX, Willis TX, The Woodlands TX and Cleveland TX.

 Our backs are under a lot of pressure all throughout the day, in various positions and with varying intensities.
 Our backs need to stretch in order to induce proper healing within the spine.
 Spinal decompression is a treatment to remedy this back pain and help promote healing by decompressing the spine.